-The members of our compensation committee will be (Chair), and .
+The members of our compensation committee will be Mr. Liew (Chair), Ms. Quarles, and, following their appointment to our board of directors on the first day of the month following this offering, Ms. Reses and Mr. White.
 Our board of directors has determined that each member of the compensation committee is independent under Nasdaq listing standards and a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
 In arriving at these determinations, our board of directors has examined all factors relevant to determining whether any compensation committee member has a relationship to Affirm that is material to that member's ability to be independent from management in connection with carrying out such member's duties as a compensation committee member.